The Stats Zone

 Cabo Verde were the smallest country to ever qualify for a FIFA World Cup when they topped their CAF qualifying group ahead of African giants Cameroon, before Curacao then took on that mantle.
 However, despite the limitations of their resources, the Cabo Verdeans have captured the hearts of many neutrals in Group H.

-Cabo Verde began their campaign by earning a goalless draw and a point against Spain in Atlanta before then adapting their style and becoming a bit more proactive as they shared an entertaining 2-2 draw with Uruguay in a game in which they took the lead and then went behind before getting themselves back level in Miami.
+Cabo Verde began their campaign by earning a goalless draw and a point against Spain in Atlanta, before then adapting their style and becoming a bit more proactive as they shared an entertaining 2-2 draw with Uruguay.
+In that contest in Miami, they took the lead and then went behind before getting themselves back level.

 Saudi Arabia preview: Still in the hunt